-As of December 31, 2016, and 2015, the Company's available-for-sale marketable securities consisted of money market funds and debt securities issued by the U.S. government and government-sponsored entities and by investment grade institutions.
+As of December 31, 2017, and 2016, the Company's available-for-sale marketable securities consisted of money market funds and debt securities issued by U.S. government-sponsored entities and by investment grade institutions.
+As of December 31, 2016, the Company's available-for-sale marketable securities also included debt securities issued by the U.S. Treasury.

-The following tables summarize the Company's available-for-sale marketable securities by major type of security as of December 31, 2016, and 2015:
+The following tables summarize the Company's available-for-sale marketable securities by major type of security as of December 31, 2017, and 2016: